Benjamin Schwerdtner is software artist and developer with multidisciplinary background.

 When Papert says that "Debugging teaches children to think", this is a epistemological claim.
 That software and by extension "mental technology" is actually created by debugging.

 This is a philosophy of how software is actually made.
 The claim is that a Haskell programmer is doing the same thing.
-But that languages that emphasize interactivity actually follow the correct epistemology of software and hence are truly powerful.

 Also: